‘Diversity drives creativity and business performance’

 Consistency is the heartbeat of the Johnnie Walker brand.
 As English says: “We have marketing teams across the globe doing the best work of their lives within a 25 year old brand platform.”

 Under the global umbrella of ‘Keep Walking’ local creativity can thrive.
-One of the central elements of the campaign is a series of initiatives designed to celebrate those who took bold steps throughout their lives that affected the culture and the world around them, leaving a legacy for those who came in their wake, no matter if they were recognised for it.
+One of the central elements of the campaign is a series of initiatives designed to elevate those who took bold steps throughout their lives that affected the culture and the world around them, leaving a legacy for those who came in their wake, no matter if they were recognised for it.

 English points to the example of the ‘Errata at 88’ campaign which scooped the Grand Prix in the Entertainment for Music Category at Cannes for Diageo Brasil and AlmapBBDO as a great example of this approach.
 Racism, elitism and sexism erased from history one of Brazil's greatest singers: Alaíde Costa.
 Costa, one of the founders of Bossa Nova, was ignored at a concert at Carnegie Hall in 1962 because she was a black woman.